-La Rochelle Marathon organization, which gathers La Rochelle ASPTT sport club and individuals mad about running, plans on Sunday 29th of November its 30th Marathon.
+La Rochelle Marathon organization, which gathers La Rochelle ASPTT sport club and individuals mad about running, plans on Sunday, November 28, 2021 its 30th Marathon.

 The 42,195 km route, defined thanks to a measured bike, is composed of two loops inner La Rochelle.
 It was made in accordance with the I.A.A.F and the F.F.A rules.

-The race is open to licensed and non-licensed runners born in 2001 or before (members and non-members of official athletics clubs).
-All non-licensed runners must supply an original medical certificate or a copy with a date subsequent to 30 november 2019 and stating that there is no medical contraindication to sport or running in competition.
+The race is opened to licensed and non-licensed runners born in 2002 or before (members and non-members of official athletics clubs).
+All non-licensed runners must supply an original medical certificate or a copy with a date subsequent to november 29,2020 and stating that there is no medical contraindication to sport or running in competition.
 Runners are expressly reminded that they take part in the race at their own risk.

 The results will be sort into age categories.
 Controls will be done during the race to ensure that everything is in order.

 Dope tests will be done at the finishing area, on competitors chosen by the F.F.A.

 The race will start at 9.00 a.m.
 Competitors should gather at the quai Louis Durand and quai Maubec starting points at 8.45 a.m.
 The time limit for completing the course is 5 ½ hours.
 After this time, runners’ safety cannot be guaranteed and competitors still in the race will be disqualified.

 There will be food and drink stations every five kilometres as well as at the start and finish of the course.
 Water will be available at regular intervals throughout the course.
 The ideal race trajectory will be marked by a blue line on the ground and there will be distance markers every kilometre.

 Checkpoints and time-keeping posts will be set up on the route every 5 km.